parthematics/hintflow/README.md

 - `targetSelector` (string, required): A CSS selector for the target element that the hint should be anchored to.
 - `dismissable` (boolean, optional, default: true): Whether the hint can be dismissed by the user.
 - `position` (string, optional, default: 'bottom'): Position of the hint relative to the target element.
 Can be 'top', 'bottom', 'left', or 'right'.
+- `align` (string, optional, default: 'center'): Alignment of the hint relative to the target element.
+Can be 'left', 'center', or 'right'.

 ## Example
 Here's how you might use *hintflow* to introduce a new button in your UI: